sensu/sensu-docs/content/sensu-go/5.5/installation/recommended-hardware.md

 ### Backend recommended configuration

+This configuration is recommended for a good user and operator experience, a baseline for real production use.
+Results will vary

 * 64 bit 4-core Intel or AMD CPU
 * 8 GB RAM
-* SSD (NVMe or SCSI)
+* SSD (NVMe or SATA3)
 * Gigabit ethernet

-The Sensu backend is typically CPU and storage intensive.
-Its use of these resources scales linearly with the total number of checks that all agents connecting to the backend are executing.
+The Sensu Backend is typically CPU and storage intensive.
+Its use of these resources generally scales linearly with the total number of checks that all Sensu Agents connecting to the Backend are executing.

-Sensu backend is a massively parallel application that can scale to any number of CPU cores.
-Provision roughly 1 CPU core for every 50 checks per second, including keepalives.
+Sensu Backend is a massively parallel application that can scale to any number of CPU cores.
+Provision roughly 1 CPU core for every 50 checks per second (including Agent keepalives).

-Most installations are fine with 4 CPU cores, but larger installations may find that 8 CPU cores are necessary.
+Most installations are fine with 4 CPU cores, but larger installations may find that additional CPU cores (8+) are necessary.

-Each check that is executed results in writes occurring in the backend.
-When provisioning storage hardware, a good rule of thumb is to have twice as many iops as you expect to have checks executing per second.
-Don't forget to include keepalives in this calculation; each agent executes a keepalive every 20 seconds.
-So in a cluster of 100 agents, you can expect those agents to consume 10 write iops for keepalives.
+Every executed Sensu Check results in storage plane writes.
+When provisioning storage, a good rule of thumb is to have twice as many **sustained disk IOPS** as you expect to have Events per second.
+Don't forget to include Agent keepalives in this calculation; each Agent publishes a keepalive every 20 seconds.
+So in a cluster of 100 Agents, you can expect those Agents to consume 10 write IOPS for keepalives.

-The Sensu backend uses a relatively modest amount of RAM under most circumstances, but some users with a large amount of information stored may find that Sensu uses a large amount of RAM (2-4 GB).
-In many installations, 8 GB is more than sufficient.
+The Sensu Backend uses a relatively modest amount of RAM under most circumstances.
+Larger production deployments will use a larger amount of RAM (8+ GB).

 ### Agent minimum requirements

+These minimum requirements are required to simply run the software, they are not sufficient for production use.

 * 386, amd64, or ARM CPU (armv5 minimum)
 * 128 MB RAM